connerkup/bi-portfolio/docs/DATA_BROWSER.md

 ## Overview

-The Data Browser is a comprehensive data exploration tool integrated into the PackagingCo BI Portfolio dashboard.
+The Data Browser is a comprehensive data exploration tool integrated into the EcoMetrics BI Portfolio dashboard.
 It provides interactive access to both processed and raw datasets with advanced filtering, search, and export capabilities.

 ## Features